beatybiodiversitymuseum/data-documentation/docs/specify/explanation/structuring-a-locality.md

 In Specify and in Darwin core, a location is split into two main parts.

-1. An unstructured string which represents the specific details of a place
+1. An unstructured string which represents the specific details of a place.
+Locality names are entered through a simple textbox, and locality name is a required field.

     - "Top of Cyprus Mountain"
     - "UBC Campus"